-Parental leave should be divided equally among the parents.
-It is fair to distribute the cost of parenthood equally between all employers.
+All parents must have access to parental leave, and it should be distributed as equally as possible between parents.
+After the family leave reform, the distribution of parental care and leave must be monitored, with equality within families further promoted.
 Encourage parents to return to working life sooner than presently by improving possibilities to work part time, by decreasing the sizes of groups in day care, and by increasing the number of employees.